BernhardPosselt/pf2e-kingmaker-tools/README.md

 If you've enabled the official module, the following things are automatically taken care of:

-* Token Mappings for all companions and structures except for a few exceptions (see Manual journal)
+* Token Mappings for all companions and structures
 * Weather Sound Effects for rain, rainstorms, blizzard and snow
 * Default and Region combat tracks
 * Rolltable integration for: